-A Traditional Yet Simple Easter Dinner Menu That Celebrates Spring
+A Simple, Traditional Easter Dinner Menu That Celebrates Spring

 A signature baked ham and the season's first asparagus, artichokes, and leeks are all on the tasty menu.

-The Easter feast falls at the start of spring, a time of new beginnings.
-The garden awakens with the first shoots of asparagus, leeks, and other vegetables, each of which plays an important role in this classic holiday menu.
+The Easter feast generally falls at the start of spring, a time of new beginnings.
+The garden awakens with the first shoots of asparagus, leeks, and other vegetables, each of which plays an important role in this traditional Easter dinner menu.
 Artichokes can be steamed and chilled in advance and served with tarragon-flecked mayonnaise as a simple starter.
 A baked ham coated with a sweet, yet tart citrus glaze takes center stage.

 Roasted asparagus and scalloped potatoes round out the meal with their creamy textures and earthy flavors.
 While a lemon cake makes an ideal finish—especially when accompanied by bunny-shaped sugar cookies, a subtle nod to both the holiday and the season.
 A combination of make-ahead and last-minute strategies results in an impressive meal that comes together with very little effort.
 Below, find a carefully curated traditional Easter dinner menu sure to delight.